miguel-dasilva/pipe-mania-challenge/README.md

 ## 🎯 How to Play

 1. Click on empty grid spaces to place pipes
-2. Create a continuous path from the starting point (blue dot)
+2. Create a continuous path from the starting pipe
 3. Connect pipes to reach the required path length
 4. Water will start flowing after a few seconds
 5. You win if the water can flow through a path that meets or exceeds the minimum length
 6. You can substitute pipes that haven't been filled with water by clicking on them
+7. Darker tiles are blocked

 ## 📁 Project Structure

 - `src/` - Source code
-  - `core/` - Core game mechanics (Grid, Piece, Queue, WaterFlow)
+  - `core/` - Core game mechanics (Grid, Piece, Queue, PieceFactory)
+  - `animations/` - Complex animations
   - `managers/` - Game state and water flow management
   - `scenes/` - Phaser scenes
   - `states/` - Game state implementations